NYC Travel Tips: 21 Things to Know Before Visiting New York

 It’s not always easy to know who and how much to tip, especially if you are coming from abroad, where tipping culture is completely different.
 Here are some general guidelines for tourists visiting NYC:

-- Restaurants: 15–20% of the total bill (before tax).
-Some restaurants now include a service charge, so double-check before tipping again.
+- Restaurants: 18–20% of the total bill (before tax).
+Some restaurants already include a service charge, or try to trick you into tipping 25-35%, so always double-check and be sure you’re comfortable with what you’re tipping.

 - Bartenders: $1–$2 per drink, but many expect 10–20% of the total bill.